Plotinus: Later life

-While in Rome, Plotinus also gained the respect of the Emperor Gallienus and his wife Salonina.
-At one point Plotinus attempted to interest Gallienus in rebuilding an abandoned settlement in Campania, known as the 'City of Philosophers', where the inhabitants would live under the constitution set out in Plato's Laws.
-An Imperial subsidy was never granted, for reasons unknown to Porphyry, who reports the incident.
+While living in Rome, Plotinus gained the respect of the Roman Emperor Gallienus and his wife Salonina.
+At one point, Plotinus attempted to persuade Gallienus to rebuild an abandoned settlement in Campania as the 'City of Philosophers', where the inhabitants would live under the constitution as set out in Plato's Laws.
+An Imperial subsidy was never granted for reasons unknown to Porphyry, who reports the incident.

+Death

 Plotinus subsequently went to live in Sicily.
 He spent his final days in seclusion on an estate in Campania which his friend Zethos had bequeathed him.
 According to the account of Eustochius, who attended him at the end, Plotinus' final words were: "Try to raise the divine in yourselves to the divine in the all."
 Eustochius records that a snake crept under the bed where Plotinus lay, and slipped away through a hole in the wall; at the same moment the philosopher died.